NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 In this tutorial you learn how to:
 - Create an extension in Omniverse Code
-- Use Omniverse Viewport Library
+- Use the omni.ui.scene API
 - Display object info in the viewport
 - Translate from World space to Local space
 # Prerequisites